Juhih/HudlFramework/README.md

 One iteration of test "Passing incorrect email format on reset password" will fail as it turned out to be a bug

+Test Data : @gmail.com

+Expected: Should give invalid format error

+Actual: Getting message that reset email has been sent to your email address

 ## Improvements

 1.)
 Instead of using the "cypress.env.json" , we can use the aws secrets